How to Fire a Family Member in a Family Business

 Accountability applies to everyone.
 Even family.

 One client came to me having known for over a year who needed to go.
 She kept waiting.
-Within six weeks of the exit, her new hire had cut fulfillment time in half.
+Once the exit was done, her new hire had cut fulfillment time in half.
 The problem was never the business.
 The problem was the wait.

-What I help people see before they make this move is what the business looks like six months after the right person is in that seat.
+What I help people see before they make this move is what the business looks like once the right person is in that seat.
 Because most owners are so focused on the family cost of the exit that they have never stopped to calculate the business cost of staying stuck.

 Those numbers are almost always worse than the severance check.